Scott Wiener: California Legislative Jewish Caucus

-Wiener and the California Legislative Jewish Caucus have been criticized by Jewish Voice for Peace for "twist[ing] criticism [of Israel] into antisemitism".
-He said that Israel should "be more surgical" in Gaza, but opposed with CLJC a Gaza cease-fire resolution in Sacramento.
+In February 2024, he said Israel should "be more surgical" in Gaza and called Benjamin Netanyahu “despicable” and said “he had to go”, but opposed with CLJC a Gaza ceasefire resolution in Sacramento.
 Wiener and other CLJC officials commended California State University Chancellor Mildred García for placing Sonoma State University President Mike Lee on leave after Lee announced support for an academic boycott of Israel in agreement with protesters and Students for Justice in Palestine, which was seen as aligning with the Boycott, Divestment and Sanctions (BDS) movement, and which Wiener described as "horrific and wrong".

+Resignation as co-chair

+Wiener announced his resignation as co-chair of the California Legislative Jewish Caucus, effective February 15, 2026.
+The resignation followed controversy over his statements on Israel's conduct in the Gaza war.
+Asked on January 7 whether Israel is committing a genocide in Gaza, Wiener declined to answer.
+After an uproar, he said on January 11, 2026, that he viewed the Netanyahu government's actions in Gaza as genocide.

+In a statement, Wiener said: "Since I stated my view that the Netanyahu government committed a genocide in Gaza, I have had many in-depth conversations with members of the Jewish community with a range of perspectives.
+While many in the community strongly disagree with my view, I am grateful for their willingness to engage with me and hear my perspective, showing once again the deep respect for difference in our community."

+Wiener will continue as a member of the Jewish Caucus after stepping down from the co-chair role.

 2026 congressional campaign

 In 2023, Wiener formed an exploratory committee to run for the U.S. House in California's 11th district, but later said he would not contest the seat until incumbent Nancy Pelosi retires.
 In October 2025, The San Francisco Standard reported that Wiener would run in 2026 regardless of whether Pelosi retired, prompted by a similar run by progressive candidate Saikat Chakrabarti.
 Wiener announced his campaign on October 22, 2025.
 Pelosi announced her retirement on November 6.

+Wiener and San Francisco supervisor Connie Chan advanced to the general election in the June 2 primary.
+Wiener launched a satirical AI chatbot, purportedly in the voice and personality of his congressional opponent Chan—an expansion of the use of AI in campaigns.